Efficient Asynchronous Byzantine Agreement without Private Setups: Introduction

 However, efficient ways to implement asynchronous common randomness in practice mostly rely on different varieties of private setups.
-For example, initialed by M. Rabin \cite{rabin1983randomized}, it can directly assume that a trusted dealer uses a secret sharing scheme to distribute a large number of secrets among the participating parties before the protocol execution, which later can be collectively reconstructed by the parties to generate a sequence of random bits.
-Later, Cachin et al. \cite{cachin2000random} presented how to construct a non-interactive threshold pseudorandom function (tPRF) assuming that a trusted dealer can faithfully share a short tPRF key, which now is widely used by most practical asynchronous BFT protocols including \cite{abraham2018validated,keidar2021all,miller2016honey,lu2020dumbo}.
+For example, initiated by M. Rabin \cite{rabin1983randomized}, it assumes that a trusted dealer directly uses secret sharing to distribute a large number of random secrets among the participating parties before the protocol starts, so the parties can collectively reconstruct a sequence of common randomness while running the protocol.
+Later, Cachin et al. \cite{cachin2000random} presented how to set up a non-interactive threshold pseudorandom function (tPRF) by assuming that a trusted dealer can faithfully share a short tPRF key, which now is widely used by existing practical asynchronous BFT protocols including \cite{abraham2018validated,keidar2021all,miller2016honey,lu2020dumbo}.

-These private setups might cause unpleasant deployment hurdles, preventing asynchronous BFT from being widely used in a broader array of applications.
+These private setups might cause unpleasant deployment hurdles, preventing asynchronous protocols from being widely used in broader settings.
 Hence, it becomes critical to reduce the setup assumptions for easier real-world deployment.

 {\bf Existing efforts on reducing setups}.
-There are a few known approaches to construct private-setup free asynchronous Byzantine agreements, but most are costly or even prohibitively expensive.
+There are a few known approaches to construct private-setup free asynchronous BA, but most are costly or even prohibitively expensive.